APPENDICES

 ACADIA

 Gilles Vincent dit Desmarets married Marguerite Durand on Newfoundland, part of greater Acadia, in c1683.
-They settled at Plaisance, an Acadian community on the southeast end of Newfoundland now called Placentia, and had nine children, including two sons who married into the Dihars and Maisonnat families.
-Two of their daughters married into the Commère dit La Chapelle and Le Manquet dit Benjamin families.
-Gilles died at Port Orléans, Newfoundland, in c1722.
+They settled at Plaisance, an Acadian community on the southeast end of Newfoundland now called Placentia, and at St.-Pierre.
+Marguerite gave him nine children, six sons and three daughters.
+Gilles took his family to the fishery on Île Scatary, off Île Royale, by 1716 and died at Port-Orléans up the coast in c1722.
+Two of his son married into the Dihars and Maisonnat families and remained on the island.
+Two of his daughters married into the Commère dit La Chapelle and Le Manquet dit Benjamin families and, like their brothers, settled on Île Royale.
 No member of this family emigrated to Louisiana.

 .

 The progenitor of the Vincents who settled in Louisiana was Pierre, born in France in c1631.
-He came to Acadia by c1663, the year he married Anne, daughter of Denis Gaudet, at Port-Royal.
+He came to Acadia by c1663, the year he married Anne, daughter of Denis Gaudet and Martine Gauthier, at Port-Royal.
 He and Anne had six children, including three sons, all born at Port-Royal, who created families of their own.
-Their two daughters married into the Bastarache dit Le Basque and Moyse dit Latreille families.
+Pierre and Anne's two daughters married into the Bastarache dit Le Basque and Moyse dit Latreille families.
 Pierre died at Port-Royal in c1686, in his mid 50s.

-Oldest son Michel, born in c1668, married first to Marie-Josèphe, daughter of Michel Richard, at Port-Royal in c1689.
+Oldest son Michel, born in c1668, married first to Marie-Josèphe, daughter of Michel Richard dit Sansoucy and Madeleine Blanchard, at Port-Royal in c1689.
 They moved to Ste.-Famillie, Pigiguit, then to nearby Grand-Pré, and had seven children, including two sons who married into the Comeau and Landry families.
-Their six daughters married into the Gautrot, Boudrot, Dubois, Semer, Thibodeau, and Forest families.
-Michel remarried to Anne-Marie, daughter of Jean Doiron, at Pigiguit in c1710.
+Michel and Marie-Josèphe's six daughters married into the Gautrot, Boudrot, Dubois, Semer, Thibodeau, and Forest families.
+Michel remarried to Anne-Marie, daughter of Jean Doiron and his first wife Marie-Anne Canol, at Pigiguit in c1710.
 She gave him 11 more children, including three sons who married into the Comeau, Bodart, and Duon families.
-Their seven daughters married into the Duon, Trahan, Landry, Daigre, Saulnier, Caylan, and Bouriou families.
+Michel and Anne-Marie's seven daughters married into the Duon, Trahan, Landry, Daigre, Saulnier, Caylan, and Bouriou families.

-Youngest son Clément, born in c1674, married Madeleine, daughter of François Levron, probably at Port-Royal in c1698.
+Youngest son Clément, born in c1674, married Madeleine, daughter of François Levron and Catherine Savoie, probably at Port-Royal in c1698.
 Unlike his older brothers, who moved to Minas, Clément and his family remained at Port-Royal.
-He and Madeleine had a dozen children, including four sons who married into the Michel, Hébert, Gratien, Barrilleaux, and Doiron families.
-Three of their daughters married into the Michel dit Le Ruine, Girouard, and Doiron families.
+He and Madeleine had a dozen children there, including four sons who married into the Michel, Hébert, Gratien, Barrieau, and Doiron families.
+Three of Clément and Madeleine's daughters married into the Michel dit Le Ruine, Girouard, and Doiron families.
 Clément's sons moved to Île St.-Jean, today's Prince Edward Island, by the early 1750s.
-All four of them adopted their father's first name as a dit, or nickname, and many of their descendants called themselves Clément instead of Vincent
+All four of them adopted their father's first name as a dit, or nickname, and many of their descendants called themselves Clément instead of Vincent.

 LE GRAND DÉRANGEMENT